-Established in 1984, the College today employs more than 250 full-time teaching and support staff.
+Established in 1984, the College today employs more than 200 teaching and support staff.
 Following a £35m investment in its state of the art campus, Selby College boasts some of the most up-to-date facilities of any education provider in the area.

 Selby College is also playing a leading role alongside other local institutions in the development of the Yorkshire & Humber Institute of Technology, which is one of twelve of its kind across the country designed to increase higher-level technical skills for employers.
 The College has also been selected by the Department of Education to deliver its brand-new T Level qualifications from September 2022, which are high-quality technical alternatives to A Levels.

 Established in 1984, the College now boasts some of the most up-to-date facilities of any education provider in the area.
 Following a £35m investment in its state of the art campus, Selby College launched a comprehensive building programme:

 The £4m Academy building was completed in September 2004 and houses the majority of the college's 'A' Level provision as well as IT facilities.

 The £2m Renaissance Building houses the Art, Design & Media and Health & Social Care Departments, as well as the HE office on the ground floor.
 It was completed in March 2006 and officially opened in June 2006.

 In August 2007 the Learning and Skills Council awarded Selby College £26 million to create a signature teaching and administrative building, sports hall, engineering and construction workshop, science labs, hair and beauty salons, a spa and refectory.
 Work was completed in 2010 and the site was officially opened in Spring 2011.
 A sports challenge pavilion was added in 2013, with changing and toilet facilities for two teams and match officials.